dimitri-nicolo/calico/CONTRIBUTING_MANIFESTS.md

 # Contributing to manifests

-## Background: Jekyll, liquid, helm, oh my!
+This document explains how the static Kubernetes manifests are built on https://docs.tigera.io

-Our Kubernetes manifest generation is not immediately intuitive.
+## Background: Jekyll, liquid, and helm, oh my!

-Pre-v2.4, our Manifests were templated in the [Liquid templating language](https://shopify.github.io/liquid/) - the available templating language for [Jekyll](https://jekyllrb.com/).
+Pre-v2.4, our Manifests were templated using the [Liquid templating language](https://shopify.github.io/liquid/) - the available templating language for [Jekyll](https://jekyllrb.com/).
 This worked well for generating static manifests in the docs, but didn't work well if you wanted to generate manifests on the fly via CLI.

 To make our manifests more CLI usable, there was a desire to convert our manifest templates into a Helm Chart.
 Unfortunately, Helm's templating language is [go templates](https://golang.org/pkg/text/template/), and Jekyll can't render go templates.
 So we taught it how!

 - First, we converted all of our manifest templates 1:1 to go templates.

-- Then, we registered a "custom tag" in jekyll:
+- Then, we registered a "custom tag" in Jekyll:

    ```
    {% helm %}